Dear TK Parents,

 Math studies revolve around number sense, multiplication, and problem-solving.
 Students work to strengthen their sense of growing understandings and to celebrate mastery of new skills.

 During Writer’s Workshop, we are continuing our work in informational writing.
+This month, the focus will be on students interviewing an immigrant.
+An interview template will be sent home for students to record their answers during their interview with the person they choose.
+Based off the information they learn from the immigrant interview, they will then compare and contrast the hardships and triumphs to what immigrants faced during the time period of the Gold Rush.
 The writing prompt that they will be expected to respond to is to write a research report for the local library to inform our local community about the contributions to California of (person/group) during the (time period).
-This will be taught alongside our Social Studies unit on Westward Expansion.

 In February, the students will be learning about the causes, course, and consequences of the American Revolution.
 In the unit, Road to Revolution, students will be able to answer the question: How do decisions, actions, and consequences vary depending on different perspectives and positions of the people involved?
 The students will be producing opinion pieces during Writer’s Workshop in preparation for upcoming speeches.
 We will also begin interim testing on the Chromebooks to help prepare students for state testing in the spring.